José Antonio Meade: Felipe Calderón's Administration

 During President Felipe Calderón's administration, Meade served as Chief of Staff to the Secretary of Finance and Public Credit, Undersecretary of Finance and Public Credit, and later on he became a member of the Cabinet, serving as Secretary of Energy, and Secretary of Finance and Public Credit.

 Secretary of Energy (2011)

 As Secretary of Energy, Meade implemented the first bidding round for Integrated Exploration and Production Contracts and new ducts that allowed natural gas to reach multiple communities for the first time.
 Furthermore, he brought electricity to all communities of over 100 inhabitants, promoted a more efficient use of energy and distributed around 50 million energy saving light bulbs.

 Secretary of Finance and Public Credit (2011 - 2012)

-The first time Meade served as Secretary of Finance and Public Credit, he led the Ministry throughout Mexico's presidency of the G20, achieving agreements to strengthen the IMF, reduce protectionism and position financial inclusion as a priority.
+Meade was nominated to be Secretary of Finance and Public Credit in 2011.
+During this time, he led the Ministry throughout Mexico's presidency of the G20, achieving agreements to strengthen the IMF, reduce protectionism and position financial inclusion as a priority.
 Moreover, he conducted a smooth transition between administrations from different parties with robust growth and stable inflation.